albertpatterson/notes-plugin/README.md

 ![View a list of all notes via context menu](readme/showNoteList.png "View a list of all notes via context menu")
 * Select a note from the list:
 ![Select a note from the list](readme/noteList.png "Select a note from the list")
+    * Click a note in the list to navigate to the corresponding file and open the note
+    * Hover over a note in the list to preview the note via the tooltip

 ## Running Tests